usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_102.md

 * Try to retrieve something from a broken link

 Having introduced an error, reverse the damage.
 Make sure your pipelines are back in working order when this exercise is complete.

+## Peruse the worksheets

+In [a directory](../../worksheets/) along with the tutorial materials is a growing set of XProc &ldquo;worksheet&rdquo; files.

+These are simple, standalone XProc pipelines meant to make it easier to try out syntax and features of XProc and XPath in isolation from other processes.

+They are not listed here since the set grows over time, and each should be self-explanatory to an XProc practitioner.
+On occasion one of the worksheets may also be presented or described in a lesson unit.

+The pipeline [PROCESSOR-REPORT.xpl](../../../testing/PROCESSOR-REPORT.xpl) in the test directory is also worth inspecting and running, as it presents a process (and shows code) that could be more generally useful.

 ## For consideration